Analytics cookies: The ICO are going to do their damndest to turn a blind eye

 Being what is probably the only 2012 weekend of really good Scottish weather, who could think of anything more fitting to do than wade through another 30 pages of ICO guidance (that’s them in charge of enforcing the cookie law)?

 No?
-Me neither, but I have skipped through them and contained within them are some nuggets of common sense (even if not amongst the decidedly weird doctors’ surgery analogy on page 8!).
+Me neither, but I have skipped through them and contained within are some nuggets of common sense (even if not amongst the decidedly weird doctors’ surgery analogy on page 8!).

 Indeed, in the case of analytics cookies, the guidance gets as close to saying “if you want to break the law, we will do our best to turn a blind eye” as I suspect any piece of legalese gets: